Our content may include links to products from our partners

 High Contribution Limit

-Going by the statistics, back in 2015, the annual allowable 401k contribution limit has been increased to about $ 18,000.
-If you are 50+ years of age, the limit has been extended to about $ 24,000.
+As of 2019, the annual allowable 401k contribution limit has been increased to about $ 19,000.
+If you are 50+ years of age, the limit has been extended to about $ 25,000.
 This could be intimidating if you are just starting out.

 What’s the preferred contribution ratio?

 To beat this, as your primary goal, you should aim to set aside not less than 10% to 15% of your gross income for your retirement.
 For the people who earn higher incomes, make sure that your plan will stop taking the contribution once you reach the optimal annual limit.
 By making flat equal payments, you could be preventing making more contributions.